MDBillingSpecialist/CompanyWiki/API.md

 ## Search API

-Searches content by query and/or tag.
+Searches content by query and/or tag with pagination.

 **Endpoint:** `GET /api/search`